Miladiu/Honkai-Star-Rail-Dialogue-Skipper/README.md

 # Honkai-Star-Rail-Dialogue-Skipper

-A very simple AutoHotKey script to autoclick and skip dialogue, install AutoHotKey to run the code.
+A very simple AutoHotKey script to autoclick and skip dialogue quickly.
 Third-party software always comes with a risk of account suspension or ban.

 ![HSR Dialogue Skipper](HSR%20Dialogue%20Skipper.gif)

 ## Setup

+- Install [AutoHotKey](https://github.com/AutoHotkey/AutoHotkey) to run the code.
 - Run autohotkey .ahk file as administrator otherwise it won't work in game.
 - The script is configured for a screen resolution of 1920x1080
 - The hotkey to activate the script is F12.